VorMax™ Flush Technology Cleans 2x Better Than Conventional Toilets*

 Dual-flush toilets are a great way to save water and money.
 Because they offer the option to use only the water you need, dual-flush toilets can save the average family money on their water bill.

 And dual-flush technology just got easier to use, thanks to the innovative new dual-tone side-mount trip lever featured on three of our most popular toilets.
 Two different flushes in one easy-to-use handle lets you save water without sacrificing performance.

 Dual-flush toilets can save up to $99 per year* on water costs, but they don’t scrimp on power.
 Thanks to their siphon jet performance, these dual-flush toilets flush four times more than the average adult needs.
 Dual-flush toilets carry the WaterSense® label, which means they use 20% less water than a standard 1.6 gallon toilet while still meeting strict flushing performance guidelines.

 *Compared to 3.5gpf toilets- based on an average household of four, each flushing 5.1 times a day, 365 days a year.
 Money savings based on a national average water rate of $6/1,000 gallons used.

-Standard toilets use up to 3.5 gallons per flush (gpf), while urinals use up to 2 gpf.
+Standard toilets use from 1.2 to 3.5 gallons per flush (gpf), while urinals use up to 2 gpf.
 If you can use the toilet about 5 times a day the gallons add up.
 Add using the toilet about 140,000 times in a lifetime too.